 -

 Intaglio or cameo, Muse.
 Glass.
 Possibly Italy, 19th century.
-A female figure stands, robed and carrying a harp, with a sculpture on a column behind her.
-This may be a Muse, so common that even Wedgewood was inspired by the base of this figure: compare the works of John Flaxman, dated c.
-1780.
-Such pieces were produced in large numbers as they were highly prized as souvenirs by Grand Tour travellers, and several were often collected together to form collections.
+A female figure stands, dressed in a tunic and carrying a harp, with a sculpture on a column behind her.
+She may well be a Muse, following a model so common that even Wedgwood drew inspiration from the base of this figure: compare it with the works of John Flaxman, dated around 1780.
+These types of pieces were produced in significant numbers, as they were highly valued as souvenirs by Grand Tour travelers, and several were often collected together.

 · Size: 3x0,7x3,5 cms